 Flora and Fauna

-Although I only saw a small fraction of the species that reportedly live in the Avisford Nature Reserve, the walk was absolutely worthwhile.
+Although I have only seen a small fraction of the species that reportedly live in the Avisford Nature Reserve, wildlife watching in the park is absolutely worthwhile.

 This echidna buried it’s head beneath it’s quill-covered body when I approached too close.